JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_WALKTHROUGH.md

 ## Aligning Fastq Files
 Fastq files are then aligned to the mouse genome (mm10) using STAR.
 The resulting sam files are sorted, converted to bam, duplicates removed and indexed with samtools.

-You will need to run star genomeGenerate first to generate the reference genome, ensure ```--sjdbOverhang``` is set to fragment size - 1
+You will need to run star genomeGenerate first to generate the reference genome, ensure ```--sjdbOverhang``` is set to fragment size - 1.

 Reference files used here are the default reference files in /data/

-c
 ```
 module load star
 STAR --runMode genomeGenerate --sjdbOverhang 149 --runThreadN 8 --genomeDir ref/mm10STAR --genomeFastaFiles ../../../data/reference//indexes/mouse//mm10/fasta/Mus_musculus.GRCm38.dna.toplevel.fa --sjdbGTFfile ../../../data/reference/gtf/Mus_musculus.GRCm38.90.gtf